basilstotz/ltsp-pnp/README.md

 ## Vanilla LTSP.

-This guide shows how to install a vanilla Ubuntu LTSP server.
-Vanilla LTSP is suited for small orgnizations with a few (maybe max.
+This guide shows how to install a vanilla Ubuntu LTSP-PNP server.
+Vanilla LTSP-PNP is suited for small orgnizations with a few (maybe max.
 20) Users with the about the same amount of clients.

+The client are fat clients not thinclients.
+All pograms run on the clients.

 All clients have to be connected by a patchwork cable.
 It does not work over wifi.